smartanthill/smartanthill2_0/docs/design-documents/protocols/samp.rst

 Samp-From-Santa-Data-Packet: **\| SAMP-FROM-SANTA-DATA-PACKET-AND-TTL \| DELAY-UNIT \| MULTIPLE-RETRANSMITTING-ADDRESSES \| BROADCAST-BUS-TYPE-LIST \| Target-Address \| PAYLOAD \|**

-where SAMP-FROM-SANTA-DATA-PACKET-AND-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bits[0..1] equal to a 2-bit constant SAMP_SANTA_DATA_PACKET, bit[2]=0, bits [3..4] reserved (MUST be zeros), and bits[5..] being TTL; DELAY-UNIT is an Encoded-Unsigned-Int<max=2> field, which specifies (in TODO way) units for subsequent DELAY fields, MULTIPLE-RETRANSMITTING-ADDRESSES is a Multiple-Target-Addresses-With-Extra-Data field described above (with Extra-Data being Encoded-Unsigned-Int<max=2> DELAY field expressed in DELAY-UNIT units), BROADCAST-BUS-TYPE-LIST is a zero-terminated list of `BUS-TYPE+1` values (enum values for BUS-TYPE TBD), Target-Address is described above, and PAYLOAD is a payload to be passed to the upper-layer protocol.
+where SAMP-FROM-SANTA-DATA-PACKET-AND-TTL is an Encoded-Unsigned-Int<max=2> bitfield substrate, with bit[0]=1, bits[1..3] equal to a 3-bit constant SAMP_FROM_SANTA_DATA_PACKET, bit [4] reserved (MUST be zero), and bits[5..] being TTL; DELAY-UNIT is an Encoded-Unsigned-Int<max=2> field, which specifies (in TODO way) units for subsequent DELAY fields, MULTIPLE-RETRANSMITTING-ADDRESSES is a Multiple-Target-Addresses-With-Extra-Data field described above (with Extra-Data being Encoded-Unsigned-Int<max=2> DELAY field expressed in DELAY-UNIT units), BROADCAST-BUS-TYPE-LIST is a zero-terminated list of `BUS-TYPE+1` values (enum values for BUS-TYPE TBD), Target-Address is described above, and PAYLOAD is a payload to be passed to the upper-layer protocol.

 Samp-From-Santa-Data-Packet is a packet sent by Root, which is intended to find destination which is 'somewhere around', but exact location is unknown.
 When Root needs to pass data to a Node for which it has no valid route, Root sends SAMP-FROM-SANTA-DATA-PACKET (or multiple packets), to each of Retransmitting Devices, in hope to find target Device and to pass the packet.